im23b-hubere/BlissAI-chatbot/README.md

 # BlissAI Chatbot

+## 🛑 **Project Status**
+This project is currently on hold.
+After starting BlissAI, I realized that it was too complicated and messy from the beginning, which made it hard to keep working on.
+Recently, one of my father’s employee shared a new project idea with me.
+He is working on it for their company, and it seems more organized and fits better with what I want to do right now.
+Because of this, I am focusing on the new project for now.

+BlissAI might still be continued in the future, but for now, this repository will stay inactive.

 ## 🔍 **Project Overview**
-BlissAI is a versatile AI chatbot that combines frontend and backend technologies to provide an interactive user experience.
-The project integrates a Python backend with a Flask API to interact with a conversational AI, along with a robust frontend built using HTML, CSS, and JavaScript.
-It also includes user authentication, account management (in progress), and a database for storing user data.
-This full-stack application is designed to allow users to engage with an AI chatbot seamlessly.
+BlissAI is an AI chatbot that combines frontend and backend technologies to create an interactive user experience.
+The project uses a Python backend with a Flask API to connect with a conversational AI, and a frontend built with HTML, CSS, and JavaScript.
+It also has user authentication, account management (still in progress), and a database for storing user data.
+The goal was to make a full-stack app where users could chat with an AI easily.

 ## ⚙️ **Technologies Used**
 - **Frontend:** HTML, CSS, JavaScript
 - **Backend:** Python, Flask
 - **Database:** MySQL
-- **API Integration:** Meta Llama 3.1 from rapidapi
+- **API Integration:** Meta Llama 3.1 from RapidAPI
 - **Authentication:** User login and signup system
 - **Version Control:** GitHub

 ## 🚀 **Features**
-- **AI Chatbot Integration:** Communicate with the chatbot using natural language through a simple web interface.
+- **AI Chatbot**
-- **User Authentication:** Signup, login, and account management to ensure a personalized experience.
+- **User Authentication:** Signup, login, and account management for a personalized experience.
-- **Database Support:** User data (e.g., login credentials, chat history(in progress)) is stored and managed in a database.
+- **Database Support:** User data like login credentials and chat history (still in progress) is saved in a database.
-- **Dynamic Frontend:** The frontend is responsive and interactive, featuring real-time updates and smooth user interactions.
+- **Dynamic Frontend:** The frontend is responsive and interactive.
-- **Account Management:** After logging in, users are redirected to their personal account page where they can manage their profile.
+- **Account Management:** Users can manage their profiles after logging in.

+---

+You can check out the current state of the project, but please note that it’s not being worked on actively.
+If you want to give feedback or collaborate, feel free to open an issue.